 Searching for a good hosting company to host your website is like looking for office space to rent for your business.
 A hosting company that rent you space on their servers to host your website make it possible your online office location where people can get to know who you, what you do and where to locate your office address.
-As a company or private individual that want to expand your business beyond it present place must need a good hosting package that is secure, fast and reliable.
+As a company or private individual that wants to expand your business beyond it present place must need a good hosting package that is secure, fast and reliable.
 For your business to be online lots of factors have to be considered which will include the nature of your business, features of the hosting package needed, location of your server, and yearly budget.

 Key factors are: